 In designing our executive compensation program, our Compensation Committee considers publicly available compensation data for companies in the biotechnology industry to help guide its executive compensation decisions at the time of hiring and for subsequent adjustments in compensation.
-Our Compensation Committee has also retained the services of Aon Human Capital Solutions (also known as Radford) ("Aon") to provide it with additional comparative data on executive compensation practices in our industry and to advise it on our executive compensation program generally.
-Although our Compensation Committee ultimately makes its own decisions about these matters.
+Our Compensation Committee has also retained the services of Aon Human Capital Solutions (also known as Radford) ("Aon") to provide it with additional comparative data on executive compensation program generally.
+Although our Compensation Committee considers Aon's advice and recommendations about our executive compensation program, our Compensation Committee ultimately makes its own decisions about these matters.
 None of our Compensation Committee members and none of our executive officers or directors have any relationship with Aon or the individual consultants employed by Aon.
-Aon has not provided any other services to the Corporation other than compensation consulting services to the Compensation Committee has determined that no conflicts of interest exist between the Corporation analysis.
+Aon has not provided any other services to the Corporation other than compensation consulting services to the Compensation Committee for executive compensation analysis and to management for non-executive compensation analysis.
 Our Compensation Committee has determined that no conflicts of interest exist between the Corporation and Aon.

 Aon was retained by the Corporation as part of our annual compensation review in 2021 and 2022 to provide our Compensation Committee with comparative data showing where our total compensation and each element of our compensation ranked among (1) public companies in the biotechnology industry generally, according to compensation data from Aon, and (2) a peer group of publicly traded companies in the biotechnology industry at a stage of development, market capitalization or company size comparable to ours at the time with which our Compensation Committee believed we competed for executive talent, according to publicly available compensation data.
 For our 2022 peer group, the market capitalization range identified by Aon was between \$500 million and \$5 billion, which was an increase from the previous criteria of between \$100 million and \$900 million, to reflect the increase in the Corporation's market capitalization following the release of its Phase 2b clinical trial data for XEN1101 in October 2021.
-In addition, for the 2022 peer group, the group of publicly traded companies that were evaluated included public U.S. biotechnology companies (with a focus on neurology, where appropriate), with a focus on late-stage pre-commercial companies or companies that had recently submitted a Biologics License Application and/or New Drug Application to the U.S. Food and Drug Administration and with headcount of between \$100 million to \$7 billion and other criteria were consistent with the prior year peer group.
+In addition, for the 2022 peer group, the group of publicly traded companies that were evaluated included public U.S. biotechnology companies (with a focus on neurology, where appropriate), with a focus on late-stage pre-commercial companies or companies that had recently submitted a Biologics License Application and/or New Drug Application to the U.S. Food and Drug Administration and with headcount of between 50 and 500 full-time permanent employees.
+For our 2023 peer group, the market capitalization range identified by Aon was between \$700 million to \$7 billion and other criteria were consistent with the prior year peer group.

 The peer group is used for purposes of gathering data to compare against our existing executive compensation practices and for guiding future compensation decisions.
-Aon also makes suggestions for changes to our executive compensation practices based on the data they provide to us as well as compensation trends in our industry.
-However, although our Compensation Committee may consider peer group and other industry compensation data and the recommendations of Aon when making decisions related to executive compensation, to date, it has not made and does not intend to make adjustments to overall executive compensation or any element thereof solely or primarily either to target a specified threshold level of compensation or market benchmark within the peer group, our larger industry or some other group of comparable companies or to act solely on the recommendations of Aon.
+An also makes suggestions for changes to our executive compensation practices based on the data they provide to us as well as compensation trends in our industry.
+However, although our Compensation Committee may consider peer group and other industry compensation data and the recommendations of Aon when making decisions related to executive compensation, to date, it has not made and does not intend to make adjustments to overall executive compensation or any element thereof solely or primarily either to target a specified threshold level of compensation or market benchmark within the peer group, our larger industry or some other group of companies or to act solely on the recommendations of Aon.